Core Drum Rotation Speed

 Delaminated Cores

 Not every core cut will be perfect.
 Roadways, being what they are, have often been overlaid (resurfaced) with new layers of asphalt.
 Sometimes entire new roadways are laid over old roadways.
-Every time you core it’s a bit of a crap shoot as to what you will find.
+Unfortunately coring will not always be a smooth process.
 In the case of a core that has separated from its base, be that many different layers of asphalt, or the asphalt has separated from a concrete sub base, use the core puller stopper to span the separated pieces, and pull the core out in one piece.

 Marking Cores for Reinstatement